U.S. Students Applying for Financial Aid

-Parents or students who are not required to and will not file a tax return should complete a non-filer statement located on the IDOC cover sheet.
-Early decision applicants may visit our Forms page to download the non-filer statement.
+Parents who wee not required to and did not file a tax return should complete a non-filer statement located on the IDOC cover sheet.

 You can call (800) 908-9946 to request a tax return transcript from the IRS.
 There is no charge for a tax return transcript.